 What information does a cookie store?

-What kind of cookies exist?
+What type of cookies are there?

 · Advertising cookies: They show advertising based on your browsing, your country of origin, language, etc.

-What are own and third-party cookies?
+What are own and third party cookies?

 Own cookies are those generated by the page you are visiting and those of third parties are those generated by external services or providers such as Facebook, Twitter, Google, etc.

-What happens if I disable cookies?
+What happens if I dissable the cookies?

 · You will not be able to share content from that website on Facebook, Twitter or any other social network.